 photo by Robin Clark

-Elizabeth Bast serves as a writer, yoga teacher, performance artist, healing artist, & holistic coach specializing in entheogenic medicine integration, addiction recovery, & visionary life design.
-She is a lifelong devotee of plant medicine and prayer, having been raised in a family of plant healers and an intertribal Native community with traditional ceremony.
-Her greater intention is to help facilitate 100% natural bliss & promote synergy between culture and nature.
+Elizabeth Bast serves as a writer, yoga teacher, performance artist, ceremonial facilitator, speaker/educator, & holistic coach specializing in sacred plant medicine support, spirit-led addiction recovery, & visionary life design.
+She is a lifelong devotee of plant medicine and prayer, having been raised within a long family line of plant healers and a Native inter-tribal community with traditional ceremony.
+Her greater intentions are to help facilitate 100% natural bliss, synergy between culture and nature, and conversations between the old & the new and the East & the West.
 She studied at New College of San Francisco with an emphasis on Art and Social Change.
 Bast completed the transformational coach training program with Being True to You.

 Bast is the author HEART MEDICINE: A True Love Story, an intimate memoir about a healing experience with the African sacred medicine, iboga.